wkirgsn/AccountingOCR/README.md

 # AccountingOCR

+This repository is still under development and is no working example yet!

+## format

 Datum (1) / Beleg (2) / Konto (3) / BuchText (4) / Betrag (5) / GKonto (6) / StCode (7).

 To detect: 1, 2, 4, 5.